optimixmobile/testplugin/README.md

 # testplugin
-This is Calendar plugin from Holly Schinsky tutorial
+This is Calendar plugin for Cordova from Holly Schinsky tutorial.